gladstone28/rose-qr-code/README.md

 I tried to use the REACT Library to complete the assignment but got it messed up after several attempts.
 I need to really understand React beyong npx create-react-app

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://www.youtube.com/watch?v=Yf5K0XgXrRs) - the use of codepen.io was rein-forced through this video.
+The tutor also made it easier for me to understand semantic HTML.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Example resource 2](https://www.codecademy.com/courses/learn-sass/projects/refactor-scss-1) - This lesson helped me finally to understand how to refactor CSS to SCSS.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author